ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/matrix-timeseries.md

 This chart uses colour to represent data as two dimensional matrix.
 Values in a dataset can be assigned colours in few ways value.

+### Custom threshold Bucketing

+If custom buckets thresholds are defined in the visualisation definition:
+- Bins the value within the appropriate custom bucket.

 ### Using the RAG value

 If RAG values are present in the data